Scott Lord: Biography

 He was admitted to the bar in 1842 and commenced practice in Mount Morris, New York.

 He moved to Geneseo, the county seat, in 1847.

 He served as judge of Livingston County 1847-1856.

 He resumed the practice of law.

 He moved to Utica, New York, in 1872 and continued the practice of his profession.

 Congress

 Lord was elected as a Democrat to the Forty-fourth Congress (March 4, 1875 – March 3, 1877).

 He was one of the managers appointed by the House of Representatives in 1876 to conduct the impeachment proceedings against William W. Belknap, ex-Secretary of War.
+Lord was the first member of Congress to have the first name Scott.

 He was an unsuccessful candidate for reelection in 1876 to the Forty-fifth Congress.
+Two Oneida people exercising what they considered their right to suffrage voted for Lord in 1876, though they were later arrested and their votes were ruled invalid.

 Later career and death

 He moved to New York City in 1877 and again engaged in the practice of law.

 He represented some of the children of Cornelius Vanderbilt in an unsuccessful 1877 to invalidate his will.

 He died in Morris Plains, New Jersey, September 10, 1885.

 He was interred in Temple Hill Cemetery, Geneseo, New York.